pic

 • Ranges

-As these objects don't allocate, neither does creating, accessing, and operating on them.
+As these objects don't allocate, neither does their creation, access, or manipulation.
 This is demonstrated below.

 function foo()